 - The Yun also works as a USB programmer, thanks to its small size and the extremely small header pins on the 32U4.
 Programming the 32U4 Using the Arduino IDE on a Mac or PC, you will need to do the following: Boot your Yún into Bootloader mode.

-- If your Yún is running Linux, ensure that the bootloader has not been disabled, since this may prevent the Yún from booting.
+- Make sure the bootloader has not been deactivated if your Yn is running Linux since this might prevent the Yn from booting.

 Board Layout and Pin Mapping